bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

             echo "$BITRISE_TRIGGERED_WORKFLOW_ID"
 ```

 {% include message_box.html type="info" title="What is `bitrise.yml`" content=" `bitrise.yml` is the representation of your app's configuration.
-In the workflow editor, you can edit it in a visual way through the web UI, but you can always switch to `bitrise.yml` mode (left side of the workflow editor) to see the configuration in a YAML format, as well as you can edit the configuration in YAML format too.
+In the Workflow Editor, you can edit it in a visual way through the web UI, but you can always switch to `bitrise.yml` mode (left side of the Workflow Editor) to see the configuration in a YAML format, as well as you can edit the configuration in YAML format too.
 It's up to you which solution you prefer, the visual web UI or the YAML (`bitrise.yml`) representation, and you can switch between the two any time (the changes you do in the web UI will be reflected in the `bitrise.yml`, and vice versa).
 "%}

-The above example `bitrise.yml` will select the `primary` branch for every Code Push (`push_branch: "*"`), Tag Push (`tag: "*"`)
+The above example `bitrise.yml` will select the **primary** branch for every code push (`push_branch: "*"`), tag push (`tag: "*"`)
-and for every Pull Request (`pull_request_target_branch: "*"` & `pull_request_source_branch: "*"`).
+and for every pull request (`pull_request_target_branch: "*"` & `pull_request_source_branch: "*"`).

-_If you remove the pull request item_ from the `trigger_map` list, then
-no pull request will trigger a build anymore.
+If you remove the pull request item from the `trigger_map` list, then no pull request will trigger a build anymore.
 Example:

 ```yaml
 trigger_map: